meltyourface/blank/posts/Human-happiness/Project-HappyHeart-A-Six-Month-Journey-of-Forgiveness-and-Acceptance/index.md

 ## Project HappyHeart: A Journey of Forgiveness and Acceptance

-Objective: To enhance human happiness through daily rituals and exercises emphasizing forgiveness and acceptance.
+**Objective**: To enhance human happiness through daily rituals and exercises emphasizing forgiveness and acceptance.

 Phase 1 - Preparation (Week 1):